Efstathios Konstantinidis

 – Characterization of turbulent flows and identification of coherent structures

-Dr Efstathios Konstantinidis is a Professor at the Department of Mechanical Engineering UoWM since 2021.
-He jointed the department back in 2004 initially as adjunct staff and then as permanent faculty in 2009.
-He has received a Ph.D. degree in 2001 from King’s College London where he also worked as postdoctoral Research Associate (2001-2002).
+Dr Efstathios Konstantinidis is Professor at Department of Mechanical Engineering UoWM since 2021.
+He jointed the department in 2004, initially as adjunct staff and then as permanent faculty in 2009.
+He received a Ph.D. degree in 2001 from King’s College London where he also worked as postdoctoral Research Associate (2001-2002).
 He was appointed Visiting Research Fellow (2005-2008) at the Division of Engineering at King’s College in recognition of his research achievements.
-He is the main author of several peer-reviewed articles in international scientific journal including top-caliber journals in the field of fluid mechanics, as well as in proceedings form major international conferences primarily on the topic of flow-structure interactions.
+He is the main author of several peer-reviewed articles in international scientific journals, including top-caliber journals in the field of fluid mechanics, as well as in proceedings form major international conferences, primarily on the topics of bluff-body aerodynamics and flow-structure interactions.
 He holds a patent from the Greek Patent Office (OBI).
-He has served in the scientific committees of international conferences and has co-organized the biennial Panhellenic conference FLOW2018, the main scientific event in Greece in the field of fluid mechanics.
-He acts as frequent reviewer for several scientific journals and as grant evaluator for funding councils in several European countries.
+He has served in the scientific committees of international conferences and is co-organizer of the biennial Panhellenic conference FLOW, the main scientific event in Greece in the field of fluid mechanics.
+He acts as regular reviewer for all major scientific journals in the field of fluid mechanics, and as evaluator for funding councils in several European countries.

 List of courses offered

-Undergraduate: Fluid Mechanics II, Heat Transfer, Measurement Science and Technology, Pump/Compressor Stations and Fluid Flow in Pipe Networks,
+Undergraduate: Fluid Mechanics II, Heat Transfer, Measurement Science and Technology, Unsteady Flows

-Postgraduate: Advanced Methods for Measurement and Control, Thermofluids
+Postgraduate: Flow-Strucure Interactions, Heat and Mass Transport, Advanced Methods for Measurement and Control, Thermofluids

 Publications in